Schedule of Events

 Golf Scramble

-Enjoy a round of nine holes of gold on the beautiful Grinnell Golf Course.
+Enjoy a round of nine holes of golf on the beautiful Grinnell Golf Course.
 Bring your clubs; carts will be provided.
 Preregistration is required.

 This event will be canceled in case of inclement weather.